jgmullor/AzureDistributionBundle/README.md

     git=https://github.com/beberlei/AzureDistributionBundle.git
     target=/bundles/WindowsAzure/DistributionBundle

-Then call "php bin\vendors install" or "php bin\vendors update" to install this package.
+Then call "php bin\vendors install" or "php bin\vendors update" to install this package.Proceed with section "Autoloading"

+### Autoloading

+If you are not using Composer you have to manually register autoloading in 'app/autoload.php':

+    'WindowsAzure\\DistributionBundle' => __DIR__ . '/../vendor/bundles',

+Also you have to add the bundle in your kernel, see the next section on this.

 ## Azure Kernel